Frequently Asked Questions

 Will there be a run-off of chemicals or contaminants in the rivers, water table, or Great Barrier Reef?

-No. As the project does not use any chemicals or heavy metals and the process is extracting sand with an excavator.
+No. As the project does not use any hazardous chemicals and the process is extracting sand with an excavator.

 What will happen to the water used on site?